psatler/mobile-flashcards/README.md

   Make sure your phone and PC are both on the same network.
 So, to guarantee the app will run on your phone device, override the IP address/hostname that is detected by Create React Native App doing the following before running `npm start`:

   * Specify your own hostname via the `REACT_NATIVE_PACKAGER_HOSTNAME` environment variable.
-So, if my IPv4 wi-fi address was `192.168.25.48`, for example, I'd do
+So, if your IPv4 wi-fi address was `192.168.25.48`, for example, you'd do

     Mac and Linux: